AzizIshrath/Splunk-Demo/README.md

 # Demo
 demo for practice <br>
-splunk is a centralised data monitoring tool to gather huge data
+splunk is a centralised data monitoring tool <br>
+to gather huge data